 I believe most of us are familiar about ovens.
 Once heard, we think of it as an equipment used for baking or roasting.
 This is what most of us know but for those exposed in manufacturing areas, some usage of ovens are for faster drying, sterilization, and in reliability testing for example in semiconductor industries where it is used to test the strength of solder joint in a chip.

 As we see now, above usage of ovens are critical where an accurate temperature should be maintained.
 And this accuracy can only be determined through calibration.

 In this post, I will share with you how to calibrate an electric oven using a digital thermometer and a thermocouple wire.
 I will present here a 3 point calibration set up in an electric oven with an analog temperature controller.

 Why do we need to calibrate ovens?

-The best answer is to ensure accuracy of temperature inside the oven enclosures.
+The best answer is to ensure the accuracy of the temperature inside the oven enclosures.
 Most electric ovens are mechanically operated where each part experiences a stress specifically the thermostat part, where the very sensor is attached.

 The thermostat is operated by a dial knob that is designed to be triggered to switch on and off once it sensed the desired temperature settings.
 When this sensing is not accurate, then the desired temperature will not be produced which will affect the quality of your product (or bread if baking).

 As usage is in maximum, the sensor (could be a capillary tube or a bimetallic strip) losses its accuracy or efficiency, and therefore, a calibration should be performed in order to detect such in-efficiency or in-accuracy.

 Temperature calibration should also need to be performed after a repair is done in order to verify its accuracy.

-Moreover, calibration is performed to determine the exact position and location of items to be placed inside the oven where temperature is at minimum or maximum in order to create proper adjustments or positioning of products.
+Moreover, calibration is performed to determine the exact position and location of items to be placed inside the oven where the temperature is at a minimum or maximum in order to create proper adjustments or positioning of products.

 Electric Oven Calibration procedure